gimbalabs/csk-003/CSK-003-Part-4.md

 ```
 import Quote from './Quote';
 ```
+6. Look at how easy it is to re-use our ```Quote``` component!
+We can add as many as we'd like to the page!

 ## Creating a Simple Form to take User Input
 Next we'll add a form inside of ```Quote.js```